lucprincen/lucidian-tides/Sessions/6 - Session 6.md

 >
 > "Very good."
 Alvaro nods.
 "Dismissed."

-Rayna wants a hole in her door to let some light in for her plants.

-Mal and Doloris research the Ki'nau symbols again.
+We finish up the business with the Zhelezo, delivering [[Kirour Grimblade|Kirour]] and the remaining barrels to The Counting House for the 500gp reward.

+The group splits up, [[Doloris]] and [[Mallory Calder|Mal]] staying behind to take another look at the Briarblaze Heart. [[Rayna Khatri|Rayna]], [Stormbreaker] and [[T'hau]] head to Primewater Hall to see if they can sell the silk.

-Others go to visit Gellan Primewater to sell the silk.
-Mentioning that we have silk to sell to Ezekiel, he'll check with Mr. Primewater.
+As we approach the door, we are greeted again by Ezekiel.
+Mentioning that we have silk to sell, he says he'll check with Mr. Primewater.
 We are taken inside, past a bathhouse and a ballroom.
-Are taken to a semicircular office, with a view of the luxurious garden.
-We present the silk.
-Gellan is interested, but asks where we obtained it.
-Stormbreaker hints that we obtained it from an exotic place.

-Gellan will buy the silk from us, in return for a favour.
-Rumours came that bones came floating up near a fishing spot, fishermen avoid this spot now.
-We can inform with Léon & Thirellia Handasher, fishmongers on The Wide.
+We are taken to a semicircular office, with a view of the luxurious garden behind the mansion.
+We present the silk to [[Gellan Primewater|Mr. Primewater]], and he says is interested, but would like to know where we obtained it. [[Stormbreaker]] hints that we obtained it from an exotic place. [[Gellan Primewater|Mr. Primewater]] will buy the silk from us, in return for a favour.
+Rumours came in recently that bones started floating up near a popular fishing spot, and fishermen are avoiding this spot now.
+Helping the fishermen in his name would gain him a few favours with his voters as well, so there's a win-win situation.
+He tells us that we can check with Léon & Thirellia Handasher, fishmongers running Handasher Fish on The Wide.

-Gellan gives us the advice to get acquainted with Ida and the Montfort family, they get majority votes on the council.
+[[Gellan Primewater|Mr. Primewater]] suggests to also get acquainted with Ida and the Montfort family, as they get majority votes on the council.

 Mal and Doloris are researching the documents again.
 They figure the Lushgut forest contains something very powerful.
 It's known for being impenetrable, very dense jungle.
 Some symbols on the document make very little sense to Doloris, but they seem vaguely Elvish in nature.
 Some elves worship Evandra, notably some pallid elves.
 They remember the captain is a pallid elf as well, and want to check in with him.